makersacademy/bowling-challenge/README.md

 Game Logic

-Score - Will handle the scoring of the game.
+Frame - Will manage the game state and scoring.
 This will include:

-- User input
-- Handling the current score maths.

-Game - Will manage the game state.
-This will include:

 - Initiating a new game
 - Running the game rounds(frame - Once the score on that frame reaches 20)
-- Running the current roll for the player. (if roll = < 9 then roll 2)
+- Running the current roll for the player. (if roll 1 + 2 = 10 then roll a bonus roll)

 Progress So Far: